r3card0/Drilling-Depth-vs-Time/README.md

 # Drilling Depth vs Time Chart
 ![image](/img/Wildcat-1_depthTimeChart.png)

-This is a data visualization tool with the objective to support the closing of a drilling project by documenting and comparing the performance of the drilling executiong.
+This is a data visualization tool with the objective to support the closing of a drilling project by documenting and comparing the performance of the drilling execution.

 The tool plots the data (planned and actual) and automate the creation of a pdf file of the plot.